Here are a number of design considerations to bear in mind that are particular to Android Wear.

 Cards should be designed to be glanceable in a split second, just like reading the time on a traditional watch.
 In most cases a pairing of an icon and value, or a title and short caption should be enough to convey a meaningful message.
 Note that the background photo should also be used to convey information; backgrounds that change to reflect and support the primary message in the card work great.
-For example, in the case illustrated above a suitable background image is chosen to reflect severity of the current traffic conditions.
+For example, in the case illustrated to the right, a suitable background image is chosen to reflect the severity of current traffic conditions.
 This is not just a nice piece of attention to detail; the background actually reinforces the message and makes the content more glanceable.

 Separate Information into Chunks

 In cases where additional information is absolutely necessary, don’t crowd out a card layout to the point where glanceability is affected.
 Instead, add an additional page (or multiple pages, if needed) to the right of the main card in the stream to which the user can swipe for more information.
 See also Continuing activities on phone.